 - 1. Following the 15th day of an excused absence, the student's parent(s)/guardian(s) shall be notified by mail.
-The Director of School Support Services will call a parent/guardian of the student in question and may require the parent/guardian to appear at the school for a conference. - 2.
+A school designee will call a parent/guardian of the student in question and may require the parent/guardian to appear at the school for a conference. - 2.
 Following the 30th day of an excused absence, the school will reserve the right to determine promotion to the next grade level.